 Is the life of an entrepreneur for everyone?
 Probably not, as it can be rather demanding and it’s hard to imagine living that life unless you have a passion for business or for the service or product you choose.

 The next question involves whether you can learn to be an entrepreneur.
 Some people may want to do it, but they really aren’t prepared to make a successful go of it.

 Read the rest of this entry »

 Posted in: Your Business, Your Career, Your Team

-Tags: assessing risk, attitude toward risk, business schools, consulting, de-risking your idea, entrepreneur, entrepreneur training, entrepreneurship, entrepreneurship education, entrepreneurship training, passion for business, risk assessments, risk profile, running a business, understanding business risk
+Tags: assessing risk, attitude toward risk, business schools, consulting, de-risking your idea, entrepreneurs, entrepreneurship, passion for business, risk assessments, risk profile, running a business, understanding business risk

 Tough time for jobs in California

 Forbes has several articles asking tough questions about the job market in California.
 The sad truth is that California is losing jobs to other states and other countries, as the high tax burden and cost of living makes it difficult for employers to commit to the state.